basecamp/bc3-api/sections/chatbots.md

 Create a chatbot
 ----------------

-* `POST /buckets/1/chats/1/integrations.json` creates a chatbot on the account and returns the new chatbot with the lines URL from the Basecamp with ID `1`.
+* `POST /buckets/1/chats/1/integrations.json` creates a chatbot on the account and returns the new chatbot with the lines URL from the project with ID `1`.

 **Required parameters**: `service_name` for the chatbot name, which will be used to invoke queries and commands on interactive bots.
 No spaces, emoji or non-word characters are allowed, as you need to be able to call it like `!tally myCommand`